-Assessing the durable fourth album from London-based YES on the golden anniversary of its late November 1971 UK release (about six weeks later in America), the seemingly timeless effort seems anything but Fragile.
-Unlike some other releases of the time by progressive rock peers, Fragile remains seemingly impervious to time in its appeal.
+Assessing the durable fourth album from London-based YES for its late November 1971 UK release (about six weeks later in America), the seemingly timeless effort seems anything but Fragile.
+Unlike some other releases of the time by progressive rock peers, Fragile remains downright durable, seemingly impervious to time in its appeal.
 Building on the momentum of a unique sound captured a mere nine months earlier on The YES Album, a key personnel upgrade at the trading deadline in the form of first-call studio and Strawbs keys wizard Rick Wakeman put a World Cup progressive rock player on the pitch to help record “Roundabout”,”South Side of the Sky”,”Long Distance Runaround”, and “Heart of the Sunrise”.
 Their result still a sonic marvel five decades later, Wakeman is joined by YES co-founder Jon Anderson here In the Studio for progressive rock affirmative action.I’m not sure why the memory of walking home in the snow from the record store the first week of 1972 with the new YES album under my arm has remained so vivid for half a century.
 Only four months earlier I had discovered The YES Album and mistakenly assumed that it was the band’s first, but I had been extremely impressed with the sheer musicality and proficiency demonstrated by these unheralded Londoners.

 Then there was the way that, coming out of every bridge on “Southside…”, YES would raise the key ever so slightly every time, something so subtle that I had to listen carefully each time to see if my ear (quite sensitive to pitch) was playing tricks on me.
 And on the vocal breakdown midway through the song, the harmony singers Jon Anderson and Chris Squire would rush the tempo with drummer Bill Bruford just ever so slightly.
-Again at first I thought maybe it was simply a bad tape edit, but when the pattern repeated throughout I realized that the combination of the rising key change and rushed tempo imparted a visceral urgency to the music as if YES knew, even there fifty years ago, that they had a date with destiny and they didn’t want to be late. – Redbeard
+Again at first I thought maybe it was simply a bad tape edit, but when the pattern repeated throughout I realized that the combination of the rising key change and rushed tempo imparted a visceral urgency to the music as if YES knew, even then, that they had a date with destiny and they didn’t want to be late. – Redbeard